RESTyard/RESTyard/Docs/HypermediaSchema-Design.md

 `AddHypermediaSchema()` does **not** read from `HypermediaExtensionsOptions` — it discovers registries independently by scanning all loaded assemblies for `[HypermediaSchemaRegistryAttribute]`.
 This avoids coupling the schema feature to the core options type.

 **Runtime warning:** If `AddHypermediaSchema()` finds zero registries in loaded assemblies, it logs a warning: *"No HypermediaSchemaRegistry found in loaded assemblies.
-Ensure `[assembly: EnableHypermediaSourceGeneration]` is present in assemblies containing HTOs and that `Schema` is not set to `false`."* This catches both "forgot the attribute" and "attribute present but `Schema = false`" cases.
+Ensure `[assembly: HypermediaAssembly]` is present in assemblies containing HTOs and that `Schema` is not set to `false`."* This catches both "forgot the attribute" and "attribute present but `Schema = false`" cases.

 ```csharp
 public class HypermediaSchemaOptions